Himanshu-pvt-repo/narvar/README.md

 ```
    helm install myworld helloworld
 ```
 ### Get the Nodeport Service URL by using the below command and paste the URL to any browser, it will show the HelloWorld page.
+It for the testing only otherwise it's highly recommended to integrate the application with the ingress load balancer.

 ```
    minikube service myworld-helloworld --url
 ```